magahet/dva/hw/hw2/hw2_report.md

 ![diamond_ggpairs\label{diamond_ggpairs}](fig/diamond_ggpairs.png)

 Figure \ref{diamond_ggpairs} shows the ggpairs plot of a sample (1,000 rows) from the diamond dataset.
-The result is a matrix of plots that help with the pairwise comparison of price, carat, and color.
+The result is a matrix of plots that help with the three way comparison of price, carat, and color.

 Observations: